jEsuSdA/the-perfect-desktop/greybird-patched/thunderbird_chrome.md

 # Thunderbird Chrome Greybird Theme

-To add some Greybird styles to your Thunderbird, please, unpack the thunderbird_chrome.7z file and copy the content inside the folder:
+To add some Greybird styles and fixes to your Thunderbird, please, copy the thunderbird_chrome content into your profile:

 	/home/<user>/.thunderbird/<profile>.default/chrome